-Success rates for bone anchored hearing surgery are very high but unexpected situations may occur.
-Importantly, prior to surgery, the patient must be informed of all complications related to safety and effectiveness.
-The chapter below includes a list of potential intra-operative and post-operative complications and instructions on how to handle them.
+Success rates for bone-anchored hearing surgery are very high, but unexpected situations may occur.
+It is important to inform the patient, prior to surgery, of all complications related to safety and effectiveness.
+The chapter below includes a list of potential intraoperative and postoperative complications and instructions on how to handle them.
 Medical device regulations require the manufacturer to report serious incidents to the appropriate authority.
 Should such an incident occur, notify your local distributor as soon as possible.